Lady Frances FitzRoy1

 Lt.-Col. John Winston Thomas Munro-Spencer was born on 27 September 1849.1 He was the son of Lt.-Col. Hon.
 George Augustus Spencer and Charlotte Munro.1 He married, firstly, Synolda Ellen Le Petit Butler, daughter of James William Fitzgerald Butler and Ada Gwynne, on 17 January 1884.1 He married, secondly, Helen Ewing, daughter of Alexander Crum Ewing, on 31 October 1899.1 He died on 27 November 1916 at age 67.1

-Lt.-Col. John Winston Thomas Munro-Spencer was baptised with the name of John Winston Thomas Spencer.1 He gained the rank of Lieutenant-Colonel and Brevet in the service of the Royal Artillery.1 On 1911 his name was legally changed to John Winston Thomas Munro-Spencer.1
+He was given the name of John Winston Thomas Spencer at birth.1 He gained the rank of Lieutenant-Colonel and Brevet in the Royal Artillery.1 In 1911 his name was legally changed to John Winston Thomas Munro-Spencer.1

 Child of Lt.-Col. John Winston Thomas Munro-Spencer and Synolda Ellen Le Petit Butler